TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-creating-alerts-unexpected-results-from-an-alert-rule.md

 # You got unexpected results from an alert rule

-If you need help understanding why you got unexpected results from an alert rule, see the tutorial [Visualize and monitor your data](https://docs.microsoft.com/azure/sentinel/tutorial-monitor-your-data) for information about:
+If you need help understanding why you got unexpected results from an alert rule, see the tutorial [Visualize and monitor your data](https://docs.microsoft.com/azure/sentinel/tutorial-monitor-your-data).

 ## **Recommended Documents**